pgrach/curtpipe/README.md

 soFlag or cadlFlag status

-Primary data comes from Elexon BMRS API via elexon.ts Wind farm BMUs (Balancing Mechanism Units) mappings are stored in bmuMapping.json minerstat API used for current exchange rate
+Primary data comes from Elexon BMRS API via elexon.ts Wind farm BMUs (Balancing Mechanism Units) mappings are stored in bmuMapping.json; The process of obtaining BMU-specific wind generation data involves several steps:
+1) retrieving the aggregated wind generation data from report B1630; second, obtaining both the comprehensive list of BMUs and the BMU-Fuel Type mapping; third, utilizing the mapping to identify those BMUs categorized as wind generation units; and finally, potentially distributing the aggregated wind generation data among these identified wind BMUs.
+This final step might require additional data or assumptions, such as the installed capacity of each wind BMU, as the API does not appear to directly provide BMU-level generation for wind through report B1630. minerstat API used for current exchange rate
 Our own DynamoDB used for historical difficulty levels